California Coastal National Monument: Cotoni-Coast Dairies Unit

-Cotoni-Coast Dairies is part of the California Coastal National Monument in Santa Cruz County, California, 8 miles north of the city of Davenport.
+Cotoni-Coast Dairies National Monument is part of the California Coastal National Monument in Santa Cruz County, California, 8 miles north of the city of Davenport.

-For most of the 20th century, Coast Dairies was run as a farm and ranching operation by the descendents of two Swiss families.
+For most of the 20th century, Coast Dairies was run as a farm and ranching operation by the descendants of two Swiss families.
 After it was purchased by Save the Redwoods League in 1998, it was transferred to Trust for Public Land.
 In 2006, about 400 acres of its beaches to create Coast Dairies State Park.
 Most of the rest of the land has been transferred to the Bureau of Land Management.

 In 2014, the Bureau of Land Management bought a 5800 acre tract of land on the inland side of the highway adjacent to the coastal parcels.
 President Barack Obama designated Cotoni-Coast Dairies as a National Monument in 2017.
-The Bureau of Land Management developed a management that was approved by the California Coastal Commission in 2020.
-Some of the land east of the highway will continue to be used for farming, but most will become open to the public.
+The Bureau of Land Management developed a management plan that was approved by the California Coastal Commission in 2020.
+Some of the land east of the highway will continue to be used for farming, but some will become open to the public.
+The plan divides the land into four zones.
+Two of those zones will allow public access, including trails for hiking, mountain biking, and equestrians.
+The other two zones will not allow public access.
+BLM is working with the Amah Mutsun Tribal Band to preserve the cultural sites of the indigenous Cotoni people.
+The property includes critical wildlife habitats, coastal prairies, redwood forests, riparian canyons, six watersheds, and four registered ancestral Native American archaeological sites.

+Although the opening of the Cotoni-Coast Dairies National Monument to the public was planned for fall 2022, it was yet to open as of spring 2023, having been delayed due to opposition from activist groups.
+Objections to the project have included concerns about traffic and the habitats of mountain lions and monarch butterflies.